Reviewing Element Solutions (ESI) and The Competition

 |2.32

-Element Solutions currently has a consensus price target of $19.04, indicating a potential downside of 7.20%.
-As a group, “Miscellaneous chemical products” companies have a potential upside of 28.40%.
-Given Element Solutions’ rivals higher possible upside, analysts plainly believe Element Solutions has less favorable growth aspects than its rivals.
+Element Solutions currently has a consensus price target of $19.04, suggesting a potential downside of 11.10%.
+As a group, “Miscellaneous chemical products” companies have a potential upside of 33.38%.
+Given Element Solutions’ competitors higher possible upside, analysts clearly believe Element Solutions has less favorable growth aspects than its competitors.

-Element Solutions has a beta of 1.45, suggesting that its stock price is 45% more volatile than the S&P 500.
-Comparatively, Element Solutions’ rivals have a beta of 3.23, suggesting that their average stock price is 223% more volatile than the S&P 500.
+Element Solutions has a beta of 1.45, indicating that its stock price is 45% more volatile than the S&P 500.
+Comparatively, Element Solutions’ competitors have a beta of 3.23, indicating that their average stock price is 223% more volatile than the S&P 500.

-This table compares Element Solutions and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Element Solutions and its competitors’ net margins, return on equity and return on assets.

 |Element Solutions